-Anger affects your mental and physical health in basically the same ways as stress because stress hormones are released when your anger is triggered.
+Anger affects your mental and physical health in basically the same ways as stress because anger is a type of mental distress.
+Stress hormones are released when your anger is triggered.
 If this happens often enough it can negatively affect your health on many levels.

-Anger is dis-stress manifesting itself in a powerful way.
-You may get upset because you feel powerless or are reacting to what someone else did or didn't do.
+Anger is a type of mental distress that manifests itself in a powerful way.
+You may get upset because you feel powerless, out of control, or you are reacting to what someone else did or didn't do that you perceive as negative.

 When you feel out of control and fearful about some aspect of your life, your body's stress response prepares you for fight and flight.
 Perhaps you freeze.
 Feeling angry and acting out in anger either by seething, yelling, raging, stomping, throwing things and fighting verbally and/or physically is the fight response in action.

-An important point to consider is that these feelings are often driven by fear.
+An important point to consider is that these feelings are often driven by fear, even if you don't consciously feel fearful.
 Feelings of anxiety and anger arise when you perceive a situation as threatening or out of your control.
 Sometimes this fear is well founded, and sometimes it is just the imaginings of your mind.
 You can be triggered so quickly you don't even realize it happened, or as you think about things your emotions are ignited.

-When you are triggered, your body changes biologically to help you survive the stressful event.
+When you get triggered, your body changes biologically to help you survive the stressful event.
 Then, when you no longer feel threatened, your body must restore function and repair itself from the effects of anger and its accompanying stress.
-Keep in mind that this is true even if your angry outbursts happen only in your mind.
+Keep in mind that this is true even if your angry outbursts occur only in your mind.
 To your body it is the same thing.

 How well you express your angry feelings, or not, as well as the frequency and intensity of your outbursts, determine whether you express anger in healthy or unhealthy ways.
 It determines if you use anger to resolve issues or to blow off steam.
 It determines whether it will motivate you and move you forward in life or whether it will keep you stuck and make you sick.